 When I woke, it was late and I needed to scurry to make dinner.
 I turned on the shower and held my hand under the nozzle waiting for it to heat up.
 Christ, no hot water.
 I shivered, alternately sticking one leg or arm in at a time, and Miss Sassy only got a cursory washing.
 I had no clothes, so I chose my black knit pajamas from my carry-on bag, thinking if I wore lots of jewelry to dinner, no one would know.
 I started putting on makeup and noticed something enormous and black swooping in the room.
 The dark shadow started aiming for my head, and I realized it was a bat!
 Then six black wings buzzed me in the bathroom as I screamed and grabbed the bedside lamp and swung fiercely into the air trying to kill them.
 Finally, after chasing them away from my person, and in the process destroying the lamp, they casually roosted at the pyramidal apex of the ceiling and dangled from the rafters, illuminated by the scant glow of the nightlight.

 I panicked and ran down the path to the plantation, stumbling over a tree root and scraping my knee.
 I found the proprietors instructing the servants on dinner.
 I conveyed my plight as calmly as possible—even though I was close to hyperventilating—to Lijsbet, the owner, and she coolly told me the bats were harmless and normal.
-She went on to say that the water here was solar heated, which I inferred was synonymous with unheated.
+She went on to say the water here was solar heated, which I inferred was synonymous with unheated.
 She introduced me to her gaunt husband, Pietrer, who she informed me was an Afrikaner and spoke little English.
-I felt sure that, Afrikaner or not, he could bloody well speak English but chose not to.
+I felt sure, Afrikaner or not, he could bloody well speak English but chose not to.
 He coldly nodded and walked away, and then she turned her back on me.
 I was shocked.
 (Usually these Caribbean hideaways are run by garrulous, lovably drunken British expats named Enid and Nigel.
 They tell colonial stories, sail in regattas, and the men dress in drag, dance in the carnival parades, and steadily down gin and rum.)

-Our dinner consisted of a watery stew that I suspected was comprised of local goat and soggy plantains.
+Our dinner consisted of a watery stew I suspected was comprised of local goat and soggy plantains.
 I drank heavily to endure it all, and the strange crowd, which included a sad looking German couple, two gay Greek men from New York, and Jorgen, a plump Danish businessman who was with a very young, blond Russian who really didn't look quite legal.
 It was then I gleaned that not only had the management of this place changed, but the beautiful people don't come here anymore.
 I left dinner and snaked my way down the hairpin turns, precipitously close to plunging cliffs, searching for the local "jump-up" in the dark.

 I was looking for a specific bar rumored to serve Shroom Tea.
 I asked the proprietor, Presley, who was talking with a tall man wearing sunglasses and long dreadlocks, if the rum punch was good.